-The second strand of the project is led by Dr. Anna Alexandrova and Dr. Mark Fabian and uses qualitative and participatory methodologies to explore how specific groups of society, under specific life circumstances, define wellbeing.
-Their approach is less expert-driven and more bottom up.
+Led by Dr. Anna Alexandrova and Dr. Mark Fabian, the second strand used qualitative and participatory methodologies to explore how specific groups of society, under specific life circumstances, define wellbeing and associated metrics.

-Together with the charity Turn2Us and people with lived experience of financial hardship, Anna and Mark have taken part in a co-production exercise.
-Through a series of interviews and workshops, the group found that adverse life experiences can change our value judgments around ‘living well’.
+Through a series of interviews and workshops with the charity Turn2Us and people with lived experience of financial hardship, the research found that adverse life experiences can change our value judgments around ‘living well’ and what means to thrive.

-They have found that citizens in poverty, or at risk of poverty, emphasised the following aspects when thinking about what means to thrive:
+Specifically, citizens in poverty, or at risk of poverty, emphasised the role of:

 - freedom and autonomy;